 What is the Derating factor in cable sizing?

-The derating factor of a cable is a numerical value that is used to adjust the current-carrying capacity of the cable based on various factors such as ambient temperature, installation method, depth of installation, and the presence of other cables in proximity.
+The derating factor of a cable is a number used to adjust its current-carrying capacity based on conditions like ambient temperature, installation method, burial depth, and proximity to other cables.
+It ensures the cable operates safely and efficiently under real-world conditions.

 It is essentially a safety margin applied to the ampacity of the cable to ensure that it operates within its temperature limits.